 top of page

-Writer's picture: Pridie TiernanPridie Tiernan
+Writer: Pridie TiernanPridie Tiernan

 A story for the senses: The Curing Fox (click here to read the story)

 The story of The Curing Fox fires up our senses - we feel the laboured breathing of the little girl, we hear the crackling of the fire, we watch the fox sleeping in the snow, we reach out to take her in our arms and carry her back to heal the little girl.
-As the tale ends, we remember that we need nature, as well as nature needing us.
+As the story ends, we remember that we need nature, as well as nature needing us.
 Our heart beats in time with the tale.

 The writer and mythologist Joseph Campbell speaks of humanity's goal in life being 'to make your heartbeat match the beat of the universe, to match your nature with Nature.'
 What are we doing if it is not this, when we are sharing old stories such as these together?